nus-cs2103-AY2021S1/ip/docs/README.md

 ![DukeStart Image](./DukeStart.png)

 5. Enter commands into the command box located at the bottom of the application and click `Send` to execute it.
-6. Refer to the functions below for details of each command.
+6. Refer to the features below for details for each command.

-## Duke Functions and Commands
+## Features

 ### 1. Create a `todo` task
 **Command**: `todo <description>` <br/>